 Tell your health care provider if you're experiencing severe, persistent or increasing pain, which could be a sign of infection.

 After delivery, you'll begin to shed the superficial mucous membrane that lined your uterus during pregnancy.
-You'll have vaginal discharge consisting of this membrane and blood (lochia) for weeks.
-This discharge will be red and heavy for the first few days.
+You'll have vaginal discharge made up of this membrane and blood for weeks.
+The discharge will be red and heavy for the first few days.
 Then it will taper, become increasingly watery and change from pinkish brown to yellowish white.

-Contact your health care provider if you have heavy vaginal bleeding — soaking a pad in less than an hour — especially if it's accompanied by pelvic pain, fever or uterine tenderness.
+Contact your health care provider if you have heavy vaginal bleeding — soaking a pad in less than an hour — especially if it's accompanied by pelvic pain, a fever or tenderness.

-Pregnancy, labor and a vaginal delivery can stretch or injure your pelvic floor muscles, which support the uterus, bladder, small intestine and rectum.
-This might cause you to leak a few drops of urine while sneezing, laughing or coughing (stress incontinence).
+Pregnancy, labor and a vaginal delivery can stretch or injure your pelvic floor muscles, which support the uterus, bladder and rectum.
+This might cause you to leak a few drops of urine while sneezing, laughing or coughing.
 These problems usually improve within weeks but might persist long term.

-In the meantime, wear sanitary pads and do Kegel exercises to help tone your pelvic floor muscles.
+In the meantime, wear sanitary pads and do pelvic floor muscle exercises (Kegels) to help tone your pelvic floor muscles and control your bladder.
 To do Kegels, imagine you are sitting on a marble and tighten your pelvic muscles as if you're lifting the marble.
 Try it for three seconds at a time, then relax for a count of three.
 Work up to doing the exercise 10 to 15 times in a row, at least three times a day.

 Hemorrhoids and bowel movements

-If you notice pain during bowel movements and feel swelling near your anus, you might have hemorrhoids — swollen veins in the anus or lower rectum.
+If you notice pain during bowel movements and feel swelling near your anus, you might have swollen veins in the anus or lower rectum (hemorrhoids).
 To ease discomfort while the hemorrhoids heal: